eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

    [create an npm account](https://www.npmjs.com/signup) and login from the [npm CLI](https://docs.npmjs.com/cli/v7/commands/npm-adduser).

-### 1. Create project
+### 1. Create a project

 First, you're going to create the project for your custom formatter.
-Since an ESLint custom formatter is just a JavaScript function, let's create a new project for the custom formatter by running the following:
+Since an ESLint custom formatter is just a JavaScript function, create a new project for the custom formatter by running the following:

 ```bash